 So the Puma turbo problem seems to be a common one.
 It’s not so much the actual turbo that blows but rather the boost pipes that causes the problem.

-What seems to be the cause of the Defender engine light coming on and sudden loss of power?
+What seems to be the cause of the Defender engine light coming on and the sudden loss of power?

 Before we answer that, let’s identify the symptoms owners have reported.